Planning for Safety

 • Deed or lease to your house or apartment

-• Any court papers or orders
+• Court papers or orders

 • Change of clothes for you and your children